ibm-cloud-docs/BlockStorage/configure-backup-plesk.md

 # Configuring {{site.data.keyword.blockstorageshort}} for Backup with Plesk

-This article helps you configure {{site.data.keyword.blockstoragefull}} for your backups in Plesk.
+Use these instructions to configure {{site.data.keyword.blockstoragefull}} for your backups in Plesk.
 The assumption is that root or sudo SSH and full admin level Plesk access are available.
 These instructions are based on a CentOS7 host.

 **Note**: You can find Plesk's documentation for backing up and restoration [here](https://docs.plesk.com/en-US/12.5/administrator-guide/backing-up-and-restoration.59256/){:new_window}.